imacrayon/alpine-ajax/docs/comparisons.md

 If you're building a Laravel app, Livewire provides a lot of convenience and a great developer experience.
 Livewire has invested a lot of work into making the experience feel first class, it's easy to get up and running, however its component-based architecture is a departure from standard Laravel conventions and will probably require some getting used to.
 In comparison, Alpine AJAX is server-agnostic, so you can start using it without any changes to your Laravel app; in fact you're encouraged to build your Laravel app first **without** Alpine AJAX, then sprinkle in Alpine AJAX at the end to enhance the user experience.

 The lack of progressive enhancement in Livewire is another reason you might choose Alpine AJAX over Livewire.
 [When JavaScript is not available](https://www.kryogenix.org/code/browser/everyonehasjs.html) a Livewire app becomes completely unresponsive.
-In contrast, Alpine AJAX gracefully degrades, so your links and forms can continue to function just like any other server-rendered application.
+In contrast, Alpine AJAX gracefully degrades, so your links and forms can continue to function just like any other server-rendered website.

 Alpine.js was originally created as a companion to Laravel Livewire, so of course Alpine.js and Livewire pair flawlessly together for handling client-side interactions.